tomekdrazek/conversion-experiments/README.md

+# spv-cli

+spv-cli provides:

+* Basic PDF and raster image (tif, jpg) conversion routines to populate cache for soft proofing viewer (SPV) with a bunch of test, based on open source utilties.
-# spv-cli Soft proofing viewer command line cache conversion tool
+* A command line tool to control cache creation (`spv-cli`)

 ## Prerequisites